Jaceeeeee/Anti-Smart-Doorbell/README.md

 # Anti-Smart-Doorbell
 A reverse doorbell - That instead of alarming the person inside the house that someone rang it, it alarms the one who rang the doorbell!

 ## Features
   -💡 Flashing LED's (to trigger epilepsy)

   -🥸 Decoy Button (for maximum security)

   -☢️ Fake Nuclear Symbol (to stay away from the house)

-  -🟢 Coloured Stickers (to camouflage)
+  -🟢 Coloured Stickers (to camouflage especially from colorblind thieves)

   -📡 Antenna (shows expertism)

-# Hardware
+## Hardware

+- Arduino Leonardo
+- Button
+- Jumper Wires
+- LEDs
+- Resistors
+- Breadboard

+## How to run

+1. Upload `main.cpp` to the Arduino
+2. Install prerequisites for the python script
+3. Run the python script

 ## How it works